-Occassionally we’re asked what is the most important thing that Pierre area homeowner's can do to protect their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the most important thing that Pierre area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is critical to the effectiveness of your HVAC system, plus your home's air quality.
 Studies show that indoor air pollution is in the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not difficult for most Pierre homeowners, but there are typically two challenges to actually completing this job:

 - Knowing just how often to replace your furnace or air conditioner filter.

 - Remembering to change air filters when needed.

 Most filters have a recommended guideline on the box or plastic.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Pay attention at the store and you should see that some are designed to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be changed once every 6-12 months.
 The standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our friends and family to go by.
 If the filter is dirty, change it!
 A dirty air filter can contribute or cause damage to costly parts, like your compressor, so it's best to change it out more often than neglect it.
 If you want to follow the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer might have a different recommendation from your HVAC equipment manufacturer.

 Determining how often to change your air filters hinges on several factors: